 You have seen some of the many uses of unit analysis and looked at various kinds of information that provide useful conversion factors for chemical calculations.
 Now, it is time for you to practice a general procedure for navigating your way through unit conversion problems so that you will be able to do them efficiently on your own.
-Sample Study Sheet 2.3 describes a stepwise thought process that can help you to decide what conversion factors to use and how to assemble them into a unit analysis format.
+Sample Study Sheet 8.3 describes a stepwise thought process that can help you to decide what conversion factors to use and how to assemble them into a unit analysis format.

+Sample Study Sheet 8.3

+Calculations Using Unit Analysis

+TIP-OFF You wish to express a given value in terms of a different unit or units.

+GENERAL STEPS

-Sample Study Sheet 2.3 Calculations Using Unit Analysis TIP-OFF You wish to express a given value in terms of a different unit or units.
-GENERAL STEPS STEP 1 State your question in an expression that sets the unknown unit(s) equal to one or more of the values given.
-To the left of the equals sign, show the unit(s) you want in your answer.
-Objective 15 To the right of the equals sign, start with an expression composed of the given unit(s) that parallels in kind and placement the units you want in your answer.
+- STEP 1 State your question in an expression that sets the unknown unit(s) equal to one or more of the values given. - To the left of the equals sign, show the unit(s) you want in your answer. - To the right of the equals sign, start with an expression composed of the given unit(s) that parallels in kind and placement the units you want in your answer.

 If you want a single unit in your answer, start with a value that has a single unit.

 If you want a ratio of two units in your answer, start with a value that has a ratio of two units, or start with a ratio of two values, each of which has one unit.
 Put each type of unit in the position you want it to have in the answer.

 STEP 2 Multiply the expression to the right of the equals sign by conversion factors that cancel unwanted units and generate the desired units.

+If you are not certain which conversion factor to use, ask yourself, "What

 If you are not certain which conversion factor to use, ask yourself, "What is the fundamental conversion the problem requires, and what conversion factor do I need to make that type of conversion?"
-Figure 2.3 provides a guide to useful conversion factors.
-STEP 3 Do a quick check to be sure you used correct conversion factors and that your units cancel to yield the desired unit(s).
-STEP 4 Do the calculation, rounding your answer to the correct number of significant figures and combining it with the correct unit.
+Figure 8.3 provides a guide to useful conversion factors.

+- STEP 3 Do a quick check to be sure you used correct conversion factors and that your units cancel to yield the desired unit(s). - STEP 4 Do the calculation, rounding your answer to the correct number of significant figures and combining it with the correct unit.

+EXAMPLE See Examples 8.12 to 8.16.

+Figure 8.3

+Types of Unit Conversions

+Here is a summary of some of the basic types of conversions that are common in chemistry and the types of conversion factors used to make them.